jasonj326/variant-application-b7e3st/README.md

 Sync (Firefighter Mode): For quick gut-checks, DM me on Telegram/Signal.
 This is for sprinting through urgent issues in real-time.

-Response Times: I generally reply to messages within 12 hours generally, 4 hours during work hours.
-If it's a true emergency, call me even if it's in the middle of night.
+Response Times: I usually reply within 12 hours; during work hours, ~90 minutes.
+For true emergencies, call me—24/7.
+If we’re onsite, tap me on the shoulder; if remote, ring me.

 🤝 How I Handle Conflict and Pushback

 I don’t mistake the law for the status quo.
-I’m here to help build the future, not rap sheet.
-Still, there is a hard line at actual wrongdoing.
-I’m not your guy if you want to learn How to Get Away with Murder——stick to Netflix.
+There’s a hard line at actual wrongdoing.
+If you’re looking for How to Get Away with Murder, Netflix is the better use of time.
+I’ll push into gray zones and pressure-test edges, but I’m here to help build the future, not a rap sheet.

 With a scout’s curiosity, Bayesian probability lens, and relentless fact-driven legal scrutiny, I welcome pushback——it’s the fastest way to calibrate new facts and whether we’re building something sustainable and unbreakable.